javaee/metro-jax-ws/jaxws-ri/samples/fromjava-soap12/Readme.txt

 * Prerequisite

 Refer to the Prerequisites defined in samples/docs/index.html.

+We appreciate your feedback, please send it to users@jax-ws.dev.java.net.